sunilgurung1981/my-project-snake-game/README.md

     3. Protect snake collision with itself or any side of wall otherwise game will be over.
     4. If Game over player can "click" Reset button to re-start the game to play again.
 </details>

+## :satellite: Upcoming Features

+- [:x:] add some more functionality on game such as increase speead of snake after player score 20 and so on
+- [:x:] add background audio which play all the time